top of page

 How to Prevent Counterfeit Components in Your Supply Chain

-A global medical device leader faced supply chain challenges due to counterfeit risks and implemented the following proven strategies to secure its operations.
+A global medical device leader faced supply chain challenges due to counterfeit risks and implemented the following effective strategies to secure its operations.

 1. Strengthen Your Quality Management System (QMS)